YuanxinPan/PPPx_bin/README.md

 ### macOS

-If you do not have [Homebrew](https://brew.sh/) on your Mac, please install it first (via the Terminal application).
-Then run the following commands:
+If you do not have [Homebrew](https://brew.sh/) on your Mac, please install it first.
+Then run the following commands via the Terminal application:

 ```shell
 # Install ceres-solver